Prachi2304/Accessibility-Widget/README.md

-# Accessibility Widget – Skillblend Assignment (Vue.js)
+# Accessibility Widget –(Vue.js)

 This project is a floating accessibility widget built using **Vue 3 + Vite**, designed to enhance web accessibility by offering users a set of visual and behavioral customization tools.

-> 🔧 Built for the Skillblend Accessibility Widget Assignment.
+> 🔧 Built for the Accessibility Widget.

 ---